LyraHealth/auto-thunk/README.md

 const getFoos = data => ({
   // Action as a string or an object or an array.
   action: <action>,
-  // Request parameters
+  // Request parameters (If an object is passed, it will be passed directly to the httpClient)
   request: ['<http client method>', '<endpoint>', <body>],
   // Log function will be called with '<identifier>' as the first argument, and the response/error as the second argument.
   log: '<identifier>',
   // Track function will be called with the given argument.
-  track: <track function argument>
+  track: <track function argument>,
+  // Automatically transform the body data to formData.
+  bodyType: 'formData',
   // Override the default error handler if needed
   errorHandler: error => { ... }
 })